 Divorce mediation is not right for every family in Tennessee.
 The divorce mediation process inherently demands collaboration, which only works when you and your spouse agree to try to work together.
 If you feel this might be the right solution for you, arrange an appointment to consult with a family lawyer with collaborative divorce experience.

 How can a Tennessee divorce mediator help me?

 A Tennessee divorce mediator operates within the state’s Standards of Professional Conduct for Rule 31 Mediators.
 In the mediation process, the mediator sets an orientation session, defining the mediator’s neutral role and assessing whether the case is suitable for mediation.

 A skilled mediator does not coerce or unfairly influence a party into a settlement agreement or make substantive decisions for either spouse.
 The mediator promotes a balanced process, encouraging the couple to conduct deliberations in a non-adversarial manner and with mutual respect among the parties throughout the mediation process.
 When a mediator believes either spouse does not understand or appreciate how an agreement may adversely affect legal rights or obligations, the mediator advises the participants to seek independent legal counsel for divorce advice.

 Contact a divorce mediation lawyer who serves central Tennessee

 Clients rely on the Law Offices of Adrian H. Altshuler & Associates to protect their interests throughout divorce and family law matters.
 They know we do everything we can to aggressively pursue justice on their behalf.
 We can do the same for you.
-Call our Columbia & Franklin, TN divorce lawyers today at 615-977-9370 or use our convenient online form to schedule your free initial consultation.
+Call our Brentwood, Columbia & Franklin, TN divorce lawyers today at 615-977-9370 or use our convenient online form to schedule your free initial consultation.